California Takes Controversial Approach to Fentanyl Crisis

 Mixed Messages

 In one spot, fentanyl is cast as the friend that wasn’t invited to the party.
-“Won’t be long ‘til their friend, Overdose, shows up,” a jaded voiceover says.
+“Won’t be long until their friend, Overdose, shows up,” a voice says in the ad.

-This is a stark contrast from the foreboding tenor and embrace of abstinence in its ongoing anti-tobacco campaign.
+This is a stark contrast to the foreboding tenor and embrace of abstinence in California’s ongoing anti-tobacco campaign.

 In the latter, a spot that takes inspiration from contemporary horror films, a voiceover narration tells you, “In Big Tobacco’s fantasy land, the deadliest industry is your friend.”
 Vaping won’t lead to smoking, it says, “if you ignore the research that says otherwise.”